shad0wghost/se/README.md

 All tools requiere 3 arguments to be passed to the script.

 **Example:** `php smb 127.0.0.1 administrator password`

 Now login into phpmyadmin and input values for pollers in the order that they appear.
-Random entries will be generated for new players.
+Random entries will be generated for new pollers.
 This will need to be fixed to get scores to work.

+**Access PhpMyAdmin:**
+The install script pulls and sets up phpmyadmin located at `http://<ip>/phpmyadmin`

-**To Start Poller:**
+**To Start Scoring:**
-To start the poller run the start python script.
+To start the pollers run the start python script.
 Usage `python start.py <time in seconds>`

 **Example:** `python start.py 60` will run service checks every 60 seconds.